Riverside (software): History

 Riverside was founded in 2020 by brothers Gideon and Nadav Keyson, originally from the Netherlands, as a platform for remote audio and video recording.
+Riverside now operates out of Tel Aviv, Israel.
 It was released in March 2020, shortly before global lockdowns forced many content creators and broadcasters to work remotely due to the COVID-19 pandemic.
 Later, Riverside was used by Hillary Clinton, Bill Gates, Michelle Obama, Kara Swisher, and Mark Zuckerberg.

 In April 2021, Riverside completed a $9.5 million Series A funding round led by Alexis Ohanian’s Seven Seven Six, with participation from Casey Neistat, Marques Brownlee, Guy Raz, and Elad Gil, following earlier seed funding from Zeev Ventures.
 In August 2021, Riverside released its app for the iPhone.

 In April 2022, Riverside raised $35 million in a Series B round, led by Zeev Ventures.
 By 2022, Riverside had offices in New York and Amsterdam as well.

 In February 2024, Riverside and Spotify formed a partnership; as a result, Riverside’s software features were embedded into Spotify for Podcasters as an optional workflow, and Spotify discontinued its Music + Talk, Record with Friends, and Voice Message features.
 In December 2024, Riverside received an additional $30 million in Series C funding, again led by Zeev Ventures.